 6. Notwithstanding paragraph 2, the Secretary-General and the Contractor may agree to changes to the Plan of Work to correct minor omissions, errors or other such defects, including upon the recommendation of the Commission, as follows:

-(a) the Secretary-General shall notify any such agreement to the Commission and the Council within 7 Days;
+(a) the Secretary-General shall notify agreed changes to the Commission and the Council within 7 Days; and

-(b) the Commission shall consider the agreement and, no later than 60 Days following notification by the Secretary-General, recommend to the Council whether the agreed changes should be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation;

-(c) the Council shall consider the recommendations of the Commission within 60 Days of notification; and
+(b);

-(d) any agreed changes shall take effect from the end of the period referred to in paragraph 6, subparagraph (c), unless the Council decides before the end of that period that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation.
+agreed changes shall take effect 60 Days after the notification referred to in subparagraph (a), unless the Council decides before the end of that period, including upon the recommendation of the Commission, that they are to be assessed as a proposed modification pursuant to paragraphs 3 to 5 of this regulation.

-8. All modifications and changes to a Plan of Work pursuant to this regulation shall be recorded in the Seabed Mining Register by the Secretary-General as soon as reasonably practicable following approval or agreement in accordance with this regulation.
+7. Any recommendations and reports of the Commission under this Regulation regarding proposed modifications shall be in the form set out in Regulation 15(1bis) mutatis mutandis.
+All modifications and changes to a Plan of Work pursuant to this regulation shall be recorded in the Seabed Mining Register by the Secretary-General as soon as reasonably practicable following approval or agreement in accordance with this regulation.